NickG-Math/Mackey/Doc.md

 * \ref GroupSpecific::Variables::reps "reps" : the number of nontrivial irreducible real representations of \f$G\f$.
 * \ref GroupSpecific::Variables::sphere_dimensions "sphere_dimensions" : the array consisting of the dimensions of those representations (so we must fix an order for them beforehand).

-\subsection fun The standard differentials
+\subsection fun The standard chains

-* There is one function that needs to be manually defined, the \ref GroupSpecific::Function::StandardDiff "StandardDiff" computing the differentials for the standard chains.
+* There is one function that needs to be manually defined, the \ref GroupSpecific::Function::PositiveChains "PositiveChains" computing the chains for actual representations.
 In practice this amounts to assigning the corresponding matrix given the index of the differential and the sphere (for \f$G=C_4\f$ this amounts to specifying a matrix for every triple \f$i,n,m\f$ where \f$n,m\f$ have the same signs).
 Apart from the case work that comes from the math, I have made the construction of these differentials as painless as possible, using the \ref Mackey::altmatrix "altmatrix" function

 * \ref Mackey::altmatrix "altmatrix" returns alternating matrices of the desired size and the desired "pattern".
 This pattern is repeated cyclically in the columns of the matrix.
 An example: The matrix of size 4x4 with pattern \f$a,b\f$ is <br>
 \f$\begin{matrix} a&b&a&b\\ b&a&b&a\\ a&b&a&b \\  b&a&b&a \end{matrix}\f$ <br>
 If we use the pattern \f$a,b,c,d\f$ instead we get <br>
 \f$\begin{matrix} a&b&c&d\\ b&c&d&a\\ c&d&a&b \\  d&a&b&c \end{matrix}\f$ <br>

-* The matrices appearing in the Standard Chains all look like this due to equivariance
+* The matrices appearing in the Standard Chains all look like this due to equivariance.

+We have automated this process for general \f$G=C_{2^n}\f$ in ```C2n_Implementation.h``` using the recursion established in HHR17 pg 392.
+All that needs to be changed is the power variable.

 \section next Step 1: Calling the library

 Once Step 0 is complete, you can include ```<Mackey/Compute.h>``` to access the methods relating to the additive and multiplicative structure and Massey products, and ```<Mackey/Factorization.h>``` to access the factorization methods.
-For a demonstration you can use the cpp files included in the <a href="https://github.com/NickG-Math/Mackey/tree/master/Demo">Demo</a> folder together with the provided two Implementation header files that come from Step 0.
+For a demonstration you can use the cpp files included in the <a href="https://github.com/NickG-Math/Mackey/tree/master/Demo">Demo</a> folder together with the provided Implementation header files (Step 0).

 \subsection coeff Coefficients and templates